 Best Budget Hotel in Tokyo – Ueno Hotel

-If you’re wanting to keep things low-key on your bank account, look no further than Ueno Hotel for a more affordable stay in a comfortable hotel.
+If you’re wanting to go easy on your bank balance, then look no further than Ueno Hotel for an affordable stay in a comfortable hotel.
 The service is excellent, and this hotel is within a 10-minute walking distance of The National Museum of Nature, The Science Museum and The Museum of Western Art.
-All museums that are worth checking out!

 Best Luxury Hotel in Tokyo – Royal Park Hotel

 If 5-star accommodation and amazing views are what tickles your fancy, then the Royal Park Hotel in Akasaka, Roppongi, is the way to go.
-You will have easy access to the Shiodome Stations as well as one of the most extravagant experiences that come with staying in one of Tokyo’s highest rated luxury hotels.
+You will have easy access to the Shiodome Stations as well as simply having the extravagant experience of staying in one of Tokyo’s highest rated luxury hotels.
 The hotel restaurant is prided on their high-class cuisine, they provide spa facilities, and offer luxury lounges to relax in and mingle with other guests.

 The train stations (as well as pretty much everywhere else in Tokyo) can get overwhelmingly busy, so we suggest that you be prepared for the hustle and bustle.
 Shinjuku Station in Shibuya is the place to go if you want to see for yourself the 3.6 million travelers that use this transit a day, but if you’re seeking a quieter railway then give a private station a try, like the Seibu Railways.

 Besides the subways, which are the best and fastest way to get around Tokyo, you will also find taxis.
-Keep in mind that the taxis are not cheap to use, so if you can walk to the place you’re wanting to go, then that’s a better bet.
+Keep in mind that the taxis are expensive, so if you can walk to the place you’re wanting to go, then that’s a much better bet unless of course you’re swimming in cash.

 Walking in Tokyo is an exciting and wonderful way to get around, provided you aren’t going to a place too far from your accommodation spot.
-You will get to see the street culture, whilst not missing out on the connecting bits of Tokyo that can go overlooked otherwise.
+You will get to take in the day to day street culture, whilst not missing out on the connecting, “inbetween” bits of Tokyo that otherwise go overlooked

 - Cost: Entrance fee is ¥500 ($4,50)